servexyz/protato-cli/readme.md

   <b>References</b>
   * <a href="https://docs.npmjs.com/files/folders">npm-folders</a>
-  * <a href="https://github.com/servexyz/protato-lib/pull/6">protato-lib/pull/6</a> for a play-by-play of the discovery process(all the things to not do.)
+  * <a href="https://github.com/servexyz/protato-lib/pull/6">protato-lib/pull/6</a> for a play-by-play of the discovery process(all the things to not do)
 </details>

 ## Install